 Gustavo Benjumea is a Toronto-based digital media and animation instructor at OCAD and Brock University.
 He specializes in computer animation, installation, and drawing.
 His work has been exhibited across Canada and internationally.
 Webpage: www.gustavocerquera.com

 Paul R. Duffy is a Canadian Co-Director, and founder of the BAKOTA project.
-He is a Research Associate at the Field Museum in Chicago and lectures on Funerary Archaeology and Landscape Archaeology at the University of Toronto and Trent University.
+He is currently a Postdoctoral Scholar at the Christian Albrecht Universität in Kiel, Germany.
+He is a Research Associate at the Field Museum in Chicago and has lectured on Funerary Archaeology, Landscape Archaeology, and World Archaeology at the University of Toronto and Trent University.
 Duffy is also an active member of the Körös Regional Archaeology Project and has been training undergraduate students in field archaeology and spatial analysis since 2006.

 Julia I. Giblin is an American Co-Director of the BAKOTA project and Assistant Professor of Anthropology, Quinnipiac University.
 Dr. Giblin participated in two NSF-REU Site program as an undergraduate student and has continued to work and train undergraduates in these fields (archaeology and geochemistry) since those initial experiences in 2003 and 2004.
 She has supervised several undergraduates in archaeological field techniques as part of the Körös Regional Archaeological Project.